csyork19/Postgame-Stats-Api/README.md

 # Postgame-Stats-Api
 Python FLASK REST API for sports statistics.
 This application offers stats for NBA.

+If you want to request an API be built out for other NBA stats, please send me a message!

 # Sample Requests
 The endpoints can be invoked with an application such as postman, cli tool, front end application etc.
 ## Player Season Stats